rdebusscher/pragmatic-microservices-lab/ReadMe.md

 routing service can be separated into a separate REST service.
 We will call this separate service the path-finder application.
 In microservices parlance, Path Finder can be considered a microservice.
-We will develop path-finder as a separate Maven war project using JAX-RS, EJB and CDI.
+We will develop path-finder as a separate Maven war project using JAX-RS, EJB, CDI and Bean Validation.
 The Cargo Tracker application will use the JAX-RS client API to access the Path Finder application.
-Cargo Tracker and Path Finder can be deployed to the same GlassFish instance.
+Cargo Tracker and Path Finder can be deployed to the same GlassFish instance or different GlassFish instances.
 * The [javaee-microservices](javaee-microservices/) directory has a possible solution for breaking up the Cargo Tracker application into simple, practical vanilla Java EE based microservices.
 You should follow the instructions in the